Intraoperative MRI can provide the neurosurgeons with updated MRI images during an operation.

 Intraoperative imaging can solve the limitations of neuronavigation in providing updated images during the surgical procedure.
 One of the first implementations of such a system dates back to 1995, when General Electric installed at Boston's Brigham and Women's Hospital its 0.5-Tesla open magnet, known as the "double-donut" in reference to its shape (2).
 Its usefulness was quickly demonstrated by Dr. Ferenc Jolesz's team initially to guide biopsies, then to monitor tumor resections and verify the success of other operations (3).

-A few years later, other low field systems emerged, such as the 0.12 Tesla PoleStar system developed by the Israeli company Odin (which was upgraded to 0.20 Tesla and is now marketed by Medtronic) (4).
+A few years later, other low field systems emerged, such as the 0.12 Tesla PoleStar system developed by the Israeli company Odin (4).
 Their permanent magnet, in the form of two discs reassembled around the patient's head when an image must be acquired, allows for easy integration in the operating room.
 However the weak signal-to-noise ratio (SNR), due to their low field strength, and limited field of view reduce the image quality.

 Only MRI systems with higher fields strength could overcome these limitations.
 Several 1.5 Tesla intraoperative MRI systems then saw their day in operating rooms (5, 6).
 Patients may be transported towards the magnet when imaging is necessary.
 In the configuration proposed by the Canadian company IMRIS, it is the magnet that moves towards the patient (7).